Frollamma/myzml/README.md

 ## Introduction

-Google My Maps allows you to export a map as a KML file, but without including images, `mykml` fixes this. `mykml` exports images as [data URLs](https://developer.mozilla.org/en-US/docs/Web/URI/Schemes/data) in hte KML file, this format is compatible with [umap](https://umap-project.org/) and allows for portability
+Google My Maps allows you to export a map as a KML file, but without including images, `mykml` fixes this. `mykml` exports images as [data URLs](https://developer.mozilla.org/en-US/docs/Web/URI/Schemes/data) in the KML file, this format is compatible with [umap](https://umap-project.org/) and allows for portability.
-An exporter and converter from Google My Maps format to KML with support for images.

 ## Usage